psto/stojanow.com/about.md

     <p><i>"All you have to do is write one true sentence.
 Write the truest sentence that you know.
 So finally I would write one true sentence, and then go on from there."</i> — Ernest Hemingway</p>

-    <p>All my attempts to distill what I know to one true sentence at a time.</p>
+    <p>All my attempts to distill what I know to one true sentence at a time.
+I also keep a <a href="https://wiki.stojanow.com">wiki</a> of things I know.</p>

     <p>A taste of subjects I write about:</p>